 Mr. McKinney has dedicated significant time developing skills to assist clients in navigating the regulatory approval process.
 He has undergone advanced training on Section 106 Compliance, which is the regulatory framework for dealing with culturally significant properties that could be adversely impacted by real estate development, and his experience includes the successful representation of a National Historic Landmark in a major utility routing case.

 Mr. McKinney was the first attorney in the State of Arkansas to obtain the status of LEED® Accredited Professional, which affords him the unique ability to assist clients with environmentally-friendly green building projects.
-Mr. McKinney is active in the U.S. Green Building Council Arkansas Chapter and serves as the association's Secretary and Treasurer.
+Mr. McKinney is active in the U.S. Green Building Council Arkansas Chapter and served as the association's Secretary and Treasurer.
 Mr. McKinney also served on the Arkansas General Assembly's Legislative Task Force on Sustainable Building Design and Practices.

 Mr. McKinney attended the University of Arkansas where he obtained his Juris Doctor (cum laude) and a Master of Public Administration degree, which gives him insight into the administrative workings of the governmental entities that regulate real estate development.
 His focus on real estate began while he was a student at Southern Methodist University earning a Master of Laws degree emphasizing real estate.
 Prior to law school, Mr. McKinney was a National Merit Scholar at Baylor University.
 He is licensed to practice law in Arkansas (2002, highest score), Mississippi, Missouri and Texas.